Scott Shepherd (actor): Career

 Shepherd began his acting career in theater.
-He has appeared in several productions of The Wooster Group and is also known for his work as narrator in the play Gatz by Elevator Repair Service.
+He has appeared in several productions of The Wooster Group and is also known for his work as narrator in the play Gatz by Elevator Repair Service, for which he won an Obie Award.

 In 2014, Shepherd appeared in the comedy film And So It Goes as Luke, along with Michael Douglas, Diane Keaton, and Sterling Jerins.
 Rob Reiner directed the film, which was released on July 25, 2014.
 In 2015, Shepherd played a supporting role of a CIA operative named Hoffman in the Cold War-era spy film Bridge of Spies opposite Tom Hanks and Mark Rylance.
 The film was directed by Steven Spielberg and was released on October 16, 2015, by Walt Disney Studios Motion Pictures.

 Shepherd also played the role of Cardinal Dussolier in the HBO series The Young Pope along with Jude Law.
 He appeared in the political drama film Norman along with Richard Gere.
 Shepherd had a supporting role as Director of National Intelligence, opposite Matt Damon, in the thriller film Jason Bourne, which was released on July 29, 2016.

 In June 2024, Shepherd starred in Elevator Repair Service's adaptation of James Joyce's Ulysses, which had its world premiere at Bard College.
 In addition to being credited as co-director and dramaturgist, Shepherd played Buck Mulligan and Blazes Boylan.